 Where are we now?

 - At the time the plan was initiated, the Esprit Park was not a RecPark priority project and only a small amount of potential funding had been identified for execution of the plan.
 Esprit Park then surfaced as a priority project for the community during the Dogpatch Community Task Force negotiations with UCSF.
 UCSF’s subsequent commitment to contribute $5M to the park’s upgrades elevated the project to a departmental and City priority.
-Since that time an additional $2.7 million in development impact fees has also been earmarked for the project.
+Since that time an additional $2.735 million in development impact fees and other City funding has also been earmarked for the project.
 (The likely cost of the overall project is still being determined.)

 - Fletcher Studio’s preliminary concept design for Esprit and the related Planning outreach that led to development of the plan have been accepted by RecPark as the project’s official initial outreach phase fast-forwarding the project into its construction document phase..